 NBC's Kristen Welker Lied About Democrats' Abortion Extremism

-Category: News & PoliticsVia: vic-eldred • one week ago • 41 comments
+Category: News & PoliticsVia: vic-eldred • 2 months ago • 41 comments

 By: Mollie Hemingway (The Federalist)